 What is this page?
-On this page we share many of the resources created by ACERT and the Center for Online Learning during the past semesters, organized in a way to help you address specific interests and needs for your in-person, hybrid, or online courses.
+Below we share many of the resources created by ACERT and the Center for Online Learning, organized in a way to help you address specific interests and needs for your in-person, hybrid, or online courses.

 How can I get more help?
 You can sign up for the Center for Online Learning’s technology workshops.
-For individual help with a tool or an activity, you can attend the Center’s virtual office hours.
-Meet with colleagues and educational technologists to brainstorm and talk through ideas during EdTech Brainstorm Hour.
 Or attend the ACERT Lunchtime Seminars where faculty and staff share approaches and insights from their own teaching and research with colleagues.
+For individual help with a tool or an activity, you can schedule an appointment with an instructional designer via the Center for Online Learning’s Bookings page.
+You can also find quick links to faculty support and services.

 Please note: All Hunter/CUNY tools are marked with an asterisk, and you can find more information and instructions (including on how to access the tools) on this resource page from the Center for Online Learning.
 All links on this Resources for Course Design page open in a new tab.